stoplightio/vscode-spectral/README.md

 ## Installation

 * Install from the Visual Studio Code Marketplace within VsCode, or
-* `code --install-extension stoplightio/spectral`, or
+* `code --install-extension stoplight.spectral`, or
 * Create a `.vsix` bundle with `vsce --package` and `code --install-extension {vsix filename}`

 ## Development